numpy/numpy/doc/source/user/numpy-for-matlab-users.rst

 .. list-table::

-   * - In MATLAB, the basic type is a multidimensional array.
+   * - In MATLAB, the basic type, even for scalars, is a multidimensional array.
 Array assignments in MATLAB are stored as 2D arrays of double precision floating point numbers, unless you specify the number of dimensions and type.
 Operations on the 2D instances of these arrays are modeled on matrix operations in linear algebra.

      - In NumPy, the basic type is a multidimensional ``array``.
 Array assignments in NumPy are usually stored as ND arrays with the minimum type required to hold the objects in sequence, unless you